Fine or penalty notice when flashed by an automatic speed camera

 If you admit to committing the offence, you must pay the fine within the set time limit:

-- at a police station (cash, possibly by credit card).
+- at a police station (in cash or, in some cases, by credit card).

 In the event of payment by bank transfer, you must state the reference number of the fine and the vehicle's licence plate number.

-Cheques and transfer orders issued by foreign banks and sent by post are not accepted.
+Cheques and transfer orders issued by foreign banks and sent by post cannot be accepted.

 You can also pay the fine online or by Payconiq.